clDice -- A Novel Topology-Preserving Loss Function for Tubular Structure Segmentation: Training Neural Networks with clDice

 \subsection{\textbf{\textit{Soft-clDice}} using \textbf{\textit{Soft-skeletonization}}:}

 Extracting accurate skeletons is essential to our method.
 For this task, a multitude of approaches has been proposed.
 However, most of them are not fully differentiable and therefore unsuited to be used in a loss function.
 Popular approaches use the Euclidean distance transform or utilize repeated morphological thinning.
 Euclidean distance transform has been used on multiple occasions \cite{shih1995skeletonization,wright1995skeletonization}, but remains a discrete operation and, to the best of our knowledge, an end-to-end differentiable approximation remains to be developed, preventing the use in a loss function for training neural networks.
 On the contrary, morphological thinning is a sequence of dilation and erosion operations [c.f.
 Fig. \ref{seq_skel}].

-Importantly, thinning using morphological operations (skeletonization) on curvilinear structures is indeed topology-preserving \cite{palagyi20023}.
+Importantly, thinning using morphological operations (skeletonization) on curvilinear structures can be topology-preserving \cite{palagyi20023}.
 Min- and max filters are commonly used as the grey-scale alternative of morphological dilation and erosion.
 Motivated by this, we propose `soft-skeletonization', where an iterative min- and max-pooling is applied as a proxy for morphological erosion and dilation.
 The Algorithm \ref{algorithm-1} describes the iterative processes involved in its computation.
 The hyper-parameter $k$ involved in its computation represents the iterations and has to be greater than or equal to the maximum observed radius.
 In our experiments, this parameter depends on the dataset.
 For example, it is $k=5...25$ in our experiments, matching the pixel radius of the largest observed tubular structures.
 Choosing a larger $k$ does not reduce performance but increases computation time.
 On the other hand, a too low $k$ leads to incomplete skeletonization.
-In Figure \ref{seq_skel}, the successive steps of our skeletonization are intuitively represented.
-In the early iterations, the structures with a small radius are skeletonized and preserved until the later iterations when the thicker structures become skeletonized.
-This enables the extraction of a parameter-free, morphologically motivated soft-skeleton.
-The aforementioned soft-skeletonization enables us to use \textit{clDice} as a fully differentiable, real-valued, optimizable measure.
-The Algorithm \ref{algorithm-2} describes its implementation.
-We refer to this as the \textit{soft-clDice}.\\